 3) Ask your husband if he will allow you to be the one who initiates sex.
 That way, you will not feel like someone is suddenly forcing himself on you.
 (However, you do need to initiate then!)

 4) Ask your husband to progress slowly, giving you plenty of time to truly warm to his touch.
-In other words, you might need extra time before transitioning from kissing to touching of breasts, etc. Also, ask him to stop for a moment if you say stop.
+In other words, you might need extra time before transitioning from kissing to fondling, etc. Also, ask him to stop for a moment if you say stop.
 You need to know that, unlike your childhood experience where you had no control, this time you have control over your body.

 5) Decide not to dwell on the past, but choose to focus on what is good and right and pure in your husband and in your marriage.
 This is what Philippians 4:8 tells us: “Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.”